-Competency 1.
-The student will demonstrate knowledge and comprehension and application of laboratory techniques by: a) Handling laboratory equipment according to operating instructions and safety guidelines. b) Recording data in a laboratory notebook in a clear organized manner, following accepted guidelines. c) Recording data with the proper number of significant figures. d) Obtaining results whose precision and accuracy are appropriate for the specific activity and offering careful explanation when they are not. e) Performing appropriate statistical analysis of experimental results. f) Reporting experimental results following accepted guidelines.
-Competency 2.
-The student will demonstrate knowledge, comprehension, analysis and application of the scientific process by: a) Writing experiment conclusions, which properly connect theoretical prediction and experimental results. b) Limiting the scope of experiment conclusions to that justified by experimental results. c) Adjusting experiment design as circumstances require in order to optimize experimental results and conclusions.
+Competency 1: The student will demonstrate knowledge and comprehension and application of laboratory techniques by:

+- 1. Handling laboratory equipmentaccording to operating instructions and safety guidelines. - 2.
+Recording data in a laboratory notebook in a clear organized manner, following accepted guidelines. - 3.
+Recording data with the proper number of significant figures. - 4.
+Obtaining results whose precision and accuracy are appropriate for thespecific activity and offering careful explanation when they are not. - 5.
+Performing appropriate statistical analysis of experimental results. - 6.
+Reporting experimental results following accepted guidelines.

+Competency 2: The student will demonstrate knowledge, comprehension, analysis and application of the scientific process by:

+- 1. Writing experiment conclusions, which properly connect theoretical predictionand experimental results. - 2.
+Limiting the scope of experiment conclusions to that justified by experimental results. - 3.
+Adjusting experiment design as circumstances require in order to optimize experimental results and conclusions.

-Competency 3.
-The student will demonstrate knowledge, comprehension and analysis of the selected concepts in modern physics by:
+Competency 3: The student will demonstrate knowledge, comprehension and analysis of the selected concepts in modern physics by:

-- a) Performing experiments in a manner consistent with an understanding of the underlying modern physics topics.
-Experiments include: The Michelson-Morley interferometer Measurement of the speed of light using different methods Determination of the charge of the electron Determination of the ratio e/m for the electron Analysis of atomic spectra, the photoelectric effect The Franck-Hertz experiment Nuclear magnetic resonance and electron spin resonance Microwave optics Radioactivity X-ray diffraction Bubble chamber simulations. b) Writing lab reports which show evidence that the underlying concents are - b) Writing lab reports which show evidence that the underlying concepts are well understood. - c) Designing an experiment that tests a selected modern physics topic.
+- Performing experiments in a manner consistent with an understanding of the underlying modern physics topics.
+Experiments include: The Michelson- Morley interferometer Measurement of the speed of light using different methods Determination of the charge of the electron Determination of the ratio e/m for the electron Analysis of atomic spectra, the photoelectric effect The Franck-Hertz experiment Nuclear magnetic resonance and electron spin resonance Microwave optics Radioactivity X-ray diffraction Bubble chamber simulations. - 2.
+Writing lab reports which show evidence that the underlying concepts are well understood. - 3.
+Designing an experiment that tests a selected modern physics topic.